 - 1. All students must purchase their uniform clothing via Top Marks. - 2.
 Students are expected to be clean-shaven. - 3.
 All students are expected to have their hair neatly groomed and out of their eyes for all school functions and activities. - 4.
 Gum chewing is not permitted. - 5.
 Hats may not be worn indoors at any time, unless it is part of a "theme" day.
 However, there is an exception for head coverings that are culturally or religiously important; the head of the Junior School is open to that discussion and its importance. - 6.
-Athletic dress is worn anytime a team travels or represents the School at a competitive sporting event. - 7.
+Athletic dress is worn anytime a team travels or represents the School at a competitive sporting event.
+While wearing athletic dress, students must also wear either athletic footwear or footwear appropriate for the season. - 7.
 There are many TCS ties, but students may wear only those to which apply to the Junior School; this includes the official Junior School tie/bow tie and the centennial/sesquicentennial tie, which can be purchased at the school store.